tyeshi777/webdb-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.

+- RDBMS is the database software itself, which manages storage, querying, updating, and, well, everything.
+Specifically, an RDBMS uses a relational model of data, as the name suggests. ...
+So: the RDBMS is the system, and SQL is the language used to interact with the system.

 1. Why do tables need a `primary key`?

+- for use in referencing as a foreign key

 1. What is the name given to a table column that references the primary key on another table.

+- foreign key

 1. What do we need in order to have a _many to many_ relationship between two tables.

+- a third table

 ## Project Set Up